Dollar Store Garland Christmas Tree

 Hi friends!
-I made a Dollar Store Garland Christmas Tree for the very first ever Dollar Store Design Squad party!
-I’ve put together a great group of bloggers to bring you awesome dollar store projects six times a year.
+I made a Dollar Store Garland Christmas Tree for the very first Dollar Store Design Squad party!
+I’ve put together a great group of bloggers to bring you awesome Dollar Store projects six times a year.
 I’ve tried to make it easy to remember.
-New projects will be on the FIRST Friday of EVEN months.
+New projects will be on the first Friday of EVEN months.

-We have great holiday projects to share with you today.
+We have excellent holiday projects to share with you today.

 First, let’s see what I did . . . .